 Traditional economics assumes that people are rational optimization machines in every decision they make.
 In these theoretical models, making choices about brands is a calculated and thoughtful decision.
 However, this is proven to be wrong and now we know that Homo Economicus (e.g. the one who will maximise his/her utility) simply doesn’t exist in the real world.
 What does exist are people influenced mostly by their emotions rather than their rational side.

 A good way of thinking about how people really make decisions is the Daniel Kahneman System 1 and System 2 model.
 System 1 is automatic, fast and emotional, while System 2 is rational and slow.
 These systems are a product of evolution and are engraved in our biology.
-For example, our ancestors had to be ready to act quickly, jump and run if they heard, let’s say, a wind rustling through the bushes — you never knew if it was a tiger or not (and it could be a hungry one!).
+For example, our ancestors had to be ready to act quickly, jump and run if they heard, let’s say, a wind rustling through the bushes — you never knew if it’s a tiger or not (and it could be a hungry one!).
 So having System 1 gave us a huge adaptive advantage, and remains with us even now in the 21st century, although the mechanism is more often triggered when we don’t need it.

-A similar point was made by social psychologist Johnathan Haidt in his analogy with the elephant and the rider (although it’s more connected to morality and judgment than decision-making).
+A similar point was made by social psychologist Johnathan Haidt in his analogy with the elephant and the rider (although it’s more connected to morality and judgment than decision making).
 The rider represents the conscious part of the brain, while the elephant represents the unconscious.
 The rider thinks that he is in control, but this is an illusion — the elephant simply can’t be controlled by the rider.

 System 1 and the elephant are in control, and they are the ones who process all the brand-building campaigns that are more emotionally charged.
-The feeling of liking a brand due to the exposure to it during your life will have a longer-lasting effect than any hard sell with activation campaigns (these campaigns have a larger short-term effect, though).
+The feeling of liking a brand due to the exposure to it during your life will have a longer-lasting effect than any hard sell with activation campaigns (these campaigns have a larger short term effect, though).
 In conclusion, a good mix of emotional and rational messages is needed to achieve optimal results, as shown in the figure below, where emotional campaigns had better profit growth in the long term.

 Figure 5: Emotional campaigns profit effects growth